Chapter 29: Rose’s Story

 There was a knock at the door.
 Before Rose could get up from the sofa, a lanky, twelve year old Cosmo flew out of the seat next to her and headed for the door.
 “I’ll get it!” she called.

 Rose chuckled at her energy.
 She suddenly heard a loud gasp from the door and her mirth was replaced with a feeling of dread.
 She rose quickly to see Cosmo running to her side, her face pale and her body trembling.

 A figure entered the house.
 He looked to be a teenager, barely a few years older than her adopted daughter.
 He was an echidna with red dreadlocks, a tan muzzle and cold violet-blue eyes.
 The navy suit and slacks were tight against his taut, muscular frame.
 The spike-tipped gloves and steel toed boots sent an unnerving shiver down the woodchuck’s spine.

 Soon enough, the echidna spoke in a deep and measured tone.
 “Greetings, I am Knuckles from Kintobor Inc. We’d like you to return Cosmo to us.
 We’ve been searching for her for a long time.”

 “I’ll never go back!”
 Cosmo shouted, her shoulders shaking.
 “Never!”

 “Cosmo, please listen to me,” Knuckles continued calmly.
-“You are very important to the future of this city, this planet even.
+“You are very important to the future of this city, to this planet even.
 You are of special blood.”
 He let the words sink in before continuing.
 “Your mother, your REAL mother, was an Ancient.”